Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Finite sample performance analysis of IRL decision test

 Here, $\IRLoutput(\datageneric)$ is the set of feasible solutions to the convex NIAS and NIAC inequalities (\ref{eqn:NIAS_thrm_CD}), (\ref{eqn:NIAC_thrm_CD}) given dataset $\datageneric$. \end{definition} The statistical test defined above is a detector that accepts the null hypothesis $H_0$ if the finite dataset passes the feasibility test of Theorem~\ref{thrm:NIAS_NIAC} and accepts the alternative hypothesis $H_1$ it otherwise.
-Our main result stated below characterizes the performance of the feasibility test in identifying optimality given finite sample constraints.
+Our main result stated below characterizes the performance of the feasibility test in identifying optimality given finite sample constraints, \blue{namely, provide bounds on the detector's Type-I/II error probabilities}.